 Code language: PHP (php)

 See?
-So, if we just know the variable name, it’s an awesome way to use private data without modifying the existing class.
+So, if we know the variable name, it’s an excellent way to use private data without modifying the existing class.
 In the same way, we can add/inject new behaviour to a PHP class without modifying it as well.

 Lazy Loading With PHP Closure:

 As we have seen in the definition, lazy loading will help prevent any initialization until it’s used.
 Let’s see an example of how we can achieve this.
-We will define a Monolog debug logger, which will only be used in certain cases.
+We will define a Monolog debug logger, which will only be used in some instances.

 use Monolog\Logger;